delphix/toolchain-workshop-docs/pages/tcw/acti/tcw_acti_11.md

 next_series: "Act II"
 ---

+Alright, our build was successful!
 We should now see the Notes field present.
 We will also add a new Patient to validate our new feature works.

 ### YOUR STEPS FOR THIS SCENE:
 {% include custom/watch_steps.html vimeo="346610224" %}